AgrDataSci/documentation/docs/08-good-bad-ugly/02-groundnut-tari.md

 ---
 sidebar_position: 2
 ---

-# Tricot evaluation of groundnut in Kenya and Tanzania
+# Groundnut in Kenya and Tanzania
 > Happy Daudi, CIMMYT, Kenya

 1. Why did you use tricot?